Colm Tóibín

-Colm Tóibín (/ˈkʌləm toʊˈbiːn/ KUL-əm-_-toh-BEEN, /ga/; born 1955) is an Irish novelist, short story writer, essayist, journalist, critic, playwright and poet.
+Colm Tóibín (/ˈkʌləm toʊˈbiːn/ KUL-əm-_-toh-BEEN, /ga/; born 30 May 1955) is an Irish novelist, short story writer, essayist, journalist, critic, playwright and poet.

 His first novel, The South, was published in 1990.
 The Blackwater Lightship was shortlisted for the Booker Prize.
-The Master (a fictionalised version of the inner life of Henry James) was also shortlisted for the Booker Prize and won the 2006 International Dublin Literary Award, securing for Toíbín a bounty of thousands of euro as it is one of the richest literary awards in the world.
+The Master (a fictionalised version of the inner life of Henry James) was also shortlisted for the Booker Prize and won the 2006 International Dublin Literary Award.
 Nora Webster won the Hawthornden Prize, whilst The Magician (a fictionalised version of the life of Thomas Mann) won the Folio Prize.
 His fellow artists elected him to Aosdána, and he won the biennial David Cohen Prize in 2021.

 He succeeded Martin Amis as professor of creative writing at the University of Manchester.
 He was chancellor of the University of Liverpool from 2017 to 2022.
 He subsequently became Irene and Sidney B. Silverman Professor of the Humanities at Columbia University in Manhattan, New York City.

-Early years
+Early life and education

-Tóibín was born in 1955 in Enniscorthy, County Wexford, in the southeast of Ireland.
+Colm Tóibín was born in 1955 in Enniscorthy, County Wexford, in the southeast of Ireland.
 He is the fourth of five children.
-He was reared in Parnell Avenue.
-His parents were Bríd and Michael Tóibín.
-He is one of the two youngest children in his family, alongside his brother Niall.
+He was brought up on Parnell Avenue. by his parents, Bríd and Michael Tóibín.

 His grandfather, Patrick Tobin, participated in the Easter Rising in April 1916, and was subsequently interned at Frongoch in Wales, while an uncle was involved in the IRB during the Irish Civil War.
 Following the foundation of the Irish Free State in 1922, Tóibín's family favoured the Fianna Fáil political party.

 Tóibín grew up in a home where there was, he said, "a great deal of silence".
 Unable to read until the age of nine, he also developed a stammer.
-When he was eight years of age, in 1963, his father became ill and his mother sent her two youngest sons to stay with an aunt in County Kildare for three months so that she could take their father to Dublin for medical care; she did not call or write to her two youngest sons while tending their father.
+When he was eight years of age, in 1963, his father became ill and his mother sent her two youngest sons, Colm and his brother Niall, to stay with an aunt in County Kildare for three months so that she could take their father to Dublin for medical care; she did not call or write to them while tending their father.
 Tóibín traces the stammer he developed to this time – a stammer which would often leave him unable to speak his own name, and which he retained throughout his life.
 Tóibín's father – who was a schoolteacher – died in 1967, when his son was twelve years of age.

 Tóibín received his secondary education at St Peter's College, Wexford, where he was a boarder between 1970 and 1972.
 He later spoke of finding some of the priests attractive.
 He was also an altar boy in his youth.

+Tóibín went to University College Dublin (UCD), first attending history and English lectures there in 1972, before graduating with a BA in 1975.
+He thought about becoming a civil servant but decided against this.